Maxihau/Cocktail-Ordering/readme.md

 This class processes incoming orders redirected by the Discord bot.
 It checks spelling and matches existing CPEE requests with ordered items.
 It either sends matched items via the callback URL for processing or enqueues unmatched orders.

-Used libraries, frameworks: "requests", "bottle", "fuzzywuzzy" (String matching)
+Used libraries, frameworks: "requests", "bottle", "fuzzywuzzy" (String matching).

 ##### Methods